matthewchungcodefresh/argo-hub/README.md

 * Every workflow template has a name that follows the convention: `argo-hub.{NAME}.{VERSION}`
 * Every template within the workflowTemplate must reference the service account that is declared in the rbac.yaml manifest

-To build an extensive UI while still using use of the original Kubernetes manifest, we are leverging annotations.
+To build an extensive UI while still using the original Kubernetes manifest, we levergage annotations.

 #### WorkflowTemplate annotations
 * `argo-hub/version` - sem version (0.0.2)